maytas7/BCG_Case-Study_Car_Crash-/README.md

 **Dataset:** Data Set folder has 6 csv files.
 Please use the data dictionary (images folder) to understand the dataset and then develop your approach to perform below analytics.

 **Analytics:**
-a.
 Application should perform below analysis and store the results for each analysis.
 1. Analytics 1: Find the number of crashes (accidents) in which number of males killed are greater than 2?
 2. Analysis 2: How many two wheelers are booked for crashes?
 3. Analysis 3: Determine the Top 5 Vehicle Makes of the cars present in the crashes in which driver died and Airbags did not deploy.